okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 **Magic links**

-1. [Integrate email challenge with magic links](#integrate-email-challenge-with-magic-links): Integrate email challenge using magic links with step-by-step instructions.
+1. [Integrate email challenge with magic links](#integrate-email-challenge-with-magic-links): Integrate the email challenge using magic links with step-by-step instructions.
 1. [Integrate different browser and device scenario with magic links](#integrate-different-browser-and-device-scenario-with-magic-links): Integrate the different browser and device scenarios with step-by-step instructions.

 **OTP**